workadaptive/content/_articles/when-ai-actually-gets-it.md

 I had three points drafted:

-1. **Sometimes the "Real Developer" Way Is Just Too Heavy** - Formal processes kill experimentation, scrappy + lean startup methodology wins
+1. **Sometimes the "Real Developer" Way's Just Too Heavy** - Formal processes kill experimentation, scrappy + lean startup methodology wins
-2. **Architectural Bloat Is Real** - 80% obsolete in 3 years, building for adaptability beats building for the future
+2. **Architectural Bloat's Real** - 80% obsolete in 3 years, building for adaptability beats building for the future
-3. **Mind the Data and the Context** - Data is messy, lean into it, text/audio/video as new data types
+3. **Mind the Data and the Context** - Data's messy, lean into it, text/audio/video as new data types

 Then I wrote this prompt: